Cadillac Ranch (Bruce Springsteen song): Covers

 Warren Zevon covered "Cadillac Ranch" during his 1982 tour and the song was featured in an MTV broadcast from the Capitol Theatre in Passaic, New Jersey on October 1, 1982.

-Status Quo originally recorded the song for their 1983 album Back to Back, but the song was cut and was later released on the 1999 album Back to the Beginning.

 The Nitty Gritty Dirt Band covered the song on their 1984 album Plain Dirt Fashion as well as the 1991 live album Live Two Five.

-In 1986, Savoy Records (in the UK), released a 12" single, by Lord Horror, which was a cover of Blue Monday (by New Order), but with its lyrics replaced by the lyrics to "Cadillac Ranch" instead.
-The single didn't chart though, mainly because it wasn't stocked in many record shops, due to its controversial artwork.
-The track is also available on a Savoy Records compilation album, Savoy Wars, which was released in 1994.

 Rick Trevino's version appears on the compilation albums NASCAR: Runnin' Wide Open (1995) and Highway Fever: All Time Greatest Country Road Songs (2006).

 Daniel Johnston's song "Funeral Home" takes its melody from "Cadillac Ranch".

 In 2023, country music artist Brett Kissel released a cover of "Cadillac Ranch" on his album The Compass Project - South Album.